Get the Right stuff in the Right bin. Putting the wrong stuff in the wrong bin costs Angus up to £1million per year.

 - twigs and small branches

-- weeds – not invasive plans such as Japanese knotweed
+- weeds – not invasive plants such as Japanese knotweed

 Real Christmas trees can be cut up and placed inside your bin.
 We cannot uplift full trees or any waste at the side of the bin.